exercism/bash/exercises/practice/hello-world/.docs/instructions.append.md

 As there isn't much of a bash ecosystem, there also isn't really a de facto leader in the bash testing area.
 For these examples we are using [bats](https://github.com/bats-core/bats-core).
-You should be able to install it from your favorite package manager, on OS X with homebrew this would look something like this:
+You should be able to install it from your favorite package manager, on macOS with [homebrew](https://brew.sh/) this would look something like this:

 ```